I am a PhD student in the Astronomy and Astrophysics group at the University of Warwick. My supervisor is Grant Kennedy.

 My other research interests include the search for faint binary systems with spectroscopic data.
 This research comes from my MSc thesis on using PolyChord nested sampling towards the development of the Gaia DR4 pipeline with Dr George Seabroke and Dr Pablo Lemos.

-I was a Course Rep for MSc Physics at UCL, where I worked closely with the department to build the graduate experience for the postgraduate students.
+I was a Course Rep for MSc Physics at UCL, where I worked closely with the department to build the graduate experience for postgraduate students.

 I was a committee member of Queen Mary’s Physics Society, PsiStar, for two years, becoming the President in 2018-2019.
 I led an international trip to visit ESA ESTEC in the Netherlands and introduced multiple new initiatives to the society.
 The society won the SU's “Academic Society of the Year” for both years I was involved.